Freaky2112/Scripts/README.md

 ./install
 ```

 ---

 ## ✨ Features

 - ✅ Disk Space : give you -> the diskusage with warning
 - ✅ Ny INfo : give you -> user/date/uptime/diskspace/local IP
 - ✅ Process Killer : Let you kill the top 10 Process that use the most Mem and CPU
 - ✅ Public Ip Finder : show you what is your Wan IP address
 - ✅ Password Generator : Small Password Generator
 - ✅ Menu for SSH : Menu to manage all ssh stuff
 - ✅ Random Sudo MSG : give you random MSG when you sudo
+- ✅ Tmux Session Manager: check for tmux session , create and close sessions
 - ✅ Clean up Temporary files : let you chose witch temps files to clean
 - ✅ Monero : Script to uninstall oceanstream miner script

 ---

 ## 📦 Usage

 Just call it with it's full name  Or make alias for the script

 ---

 ## 📖 About

 Explain what the project does, its purpose, and why it exists.
 Give context: is it a tool, library, web app, etc.?

 ---

 ## 📜 License

 [MIT](LICENSE)

 <br>